 To estimate the costs to Participants for creating, implementing and maintaining the CAT, Bidders were asked to provide in their Bid documents total one-year and annual recurring cost estimates.
 As part of the RFP process, the Bidders were asked to provide a schedule of the anticipated total cost of creating, implementing and maintaining the CAT.
-As noted above in the Background Section of Appendix C, any one of the six Shortlisted Bidders could be selected as the Plan Processor and each Shortlisted Bidder has proposed different approaches to various issues.
-The Bidder selected as the Plan Processor must meet the specific requirements set forth in the Plan and Appendix D and may be given the opportunity to revise its Bid prior to the final selection of a Plan Processor.
-Accordingly, the Participants anticipate that the cost estimates to create, implement and maintain the CAT may differ from what is set forth below.
+As noted above in the Background Section of Appendix C, any one of the six Shortlisted Bidders could be selected as the Plan Processor and each Shortlisted Bidder173 has proposed different approaches to various issues.
+The Bidder selected as the Plan Processor must meet the specific requirements set forth in the Plan and Appendix D and may be given the opportunity to revise its Bid prior to the final

-&lt;sup>171 Materially incomplete responses were those that provided responses for less than half of the cost-related Responses were outliers if their values were two times greater than the next highest value.
-Section 5.2(b) of the CAT NMS Plan describes how the Participants selected the Shortlisted Bidders.
+171 Materially incomplete responses were those that provided responses for less than half of the cost-related questions.

+172 Responses were outliers if their values were two times greater than the next highest value.

+173 Section 5.2(b) of the CAT NMS Plan describes how the Participants selected the Shortlisted Bidders.